mattermost/docs/source/process/mobile-release-process.md

     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete, if not alert the release manager
     - Schedule a release retrospective meeting, to be held within 5 days from the release
-    - Post key dates for the next release in the header of the Release Discussion channel and remove links to RC candidates and testing spreadsheet
+    - Post key dates for the next release in the header of the Native Mobile Apps channel and remove links to RC candidates and testing spreadsheet
         - Make sure that statutory holidays for Canada and US are accounted for in the release dates
     - Check for any [UserVoice](https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0) feature suggestions that were completed in the current release
 2. Build: